kolaolori/printf/README.md

-This is about creating a printf fuction that is hinged on colaboration
+This repository is about creating a printf fuction that is hinged on colaboration